 Interning and volunteering can bolster your CV with the added industry experience you’ll need to market yourself as more clued-in than your fellow graduates.
 It can be easier to find an internship if you’re still in school or a recent graduate.
 Search job boards for possibilities, and introduce yourself to financial recruiters.
 You can also research non-profit organisations you support and see whether they have any volunteer positions available or might be interested in your services.

 3. Know what you’re worth

 When you haven’t worked in a role before, it can be difficult to determine what you should list as a salary requirement, or even whether an employer is offering competitive compensation.
-The 2016 Salary Guide provides a breakdown of starting salaries (before benefits) for employees joining an organisation.
-You can also use our salary calculator to further classify this information by city.
+The Robert Half Salary Guide provides a breakdown of starting salaries (before benefits) for employees joining an organisation.
 By knowing what you’re worth, you show employers you mean business, and you also increase your chances of finding a position in which you’ll experience job satisfaction.